Chess (Dietrich Prinz): Origins

 Dietrich Prinz was a German-born computing pioneer who studied at Humboldt University in Berlin, where he attended lectures by Max Planck and Albert Einstein.
 As a Jew, he fled the Third Reich in 1938 and settled in England.
 He became a British citizen in 1947.
 Commonly referred to by his initials, DP, at the University of Manchester, Prinz was something of a geek before the term even existed and was considered a "disciple" of Turing.

 Advances in radar research and the equipment used for cryptography during World War II opened a gap in the field of computing and facilitated the development of computers by the late 1940s.
 After the war, Ferranti's business began to decline due to a lack of orders from the UK Ministry of Defence.
 Eric Grundy, a manager, then set up a team to study the potential uses of computers.
 In 1947, he appointed Dietrich Prinz as head of the computer development team.
 Prinz collaborated with the University of Manchester in the development of computers.
 Ferranti had already worked with the university in the 1930s on the manufacturing of electronic tubes.
 After two months of testing, the Small-Scale Experimental Machine (SSEM, nicknamed baby) finally worked.
 Once the feasibility of his design was demonstrated, a project was launched to make it a more user-friendly computer: the Manchester Mark I, which quickly became the prototype for the Ferranti Mark I, the first commercially available general-purpose computer.
 It was delivered to the university in August 1950.
 Alan Turing and his colleague Cicely Popplewell worked for about six months, particularly on the user interface, and then the computer was officially completed in February 1951.

 Prinz learns programming on the Mark 1 through seminars led by Turing and Popplewell.
 He sees chess programming as "a clue to methods that could be used to handle structural or logistical problems occurring in other fields, through electronic computers."
 His interest in computer chess programs is probably influenced by Alan Turing.
 Prinz then runs his chess program, which he has been developing since 1949, on the Mark I. Quickly, Turing and Prinz conclude that no program on the Mark I can play a full chess game.
 Then, they decided to focus their efforts on the endgame, particularly checkmates in two moves.
 Prinz is probably inspired, like Christopher Strachey and Donald Michie, by an article titled A Theory of Chess and Noughts and Crosses published in 1950 in the periodical Penguin Science News written by National Physical Laboratory (NPL) scientist Donald Davies.
-He may also have known about the existence of El Ajedrecista, which allows playing the endgame of king and rook against a lone king, and could have been inspired by it to create his program.
+He may also have known about the existence of El Ajedrecista created by Leonardo Torres Quevedo in 1912, the first decision-making automaton, which allows playing the endgame of king and rook against a lone king, and could have been inspired by it to create his program.

 In November 1951, his program successfully solved mate-in-two problems on the Mark I.